Close Menu

 Figure 3: Matching the top platforms to your use case

-Pricing is the area where buyers get caught out, because the advertised per-minute rate is usually just the telephony fee.
-Once you stack LLM inference, text-to-speech, speech-to-text and carrier markups, the real number is higher.
-For example, Retell AI advertises about $0.07/min but the true all-in cost lands closer to $0.13–$0.31/min depending on premium voices; Vapi’s $0.05/min base similarly grows once you add provider costs.
-Synthflow runs roughly $0.16–$0.22/min all-in.
+Pricing is where buyers get caught out, because the advertised per-minute rate is usually just the telephony fee.
+Once you stack LLM inference, text-to-speech, speech-to-text and carrier markups, the real number is two to three times higher.
+Retell AI advertises about $0.07 a minute against a true all-in cost nearer $0.11–$0.15; Synthflow’s low tiers look cheapest and are not — $29 a month for 50 minutes is an effective $0.58 a minute.
+Model the all-in cost at your actual call volume before comparing headline rates.

 Headline per-minute rates are marketing.
 The real cost stack = voice engine + LLM + telephony + (sometimes) platform fee.
 Example: Synthflow’s $0.09/min becomes ~$0.13–0.15/min with GPT-5-class reasoning and phone numbers added; Synthflow’s $29 Starter with 50 bundled minutes is effectively $0.58/min — the most expensive option on this page despite the cheapest sticker.
 Rule of thumb for budgeting: assume $0.11–0.15/min all-in at production quality, then get exact quotes at 3× your expected volume.